Nippon Chemicon SL Aluminium Electrolytic Capacitor 1000uF 16V 85’C MBE002F

 Manufacturer Part Number SL Series

-These came to us as part of a lot of surplus stock from a large ‘Milspec’ type Co. having been in storage for many years we have classified them as ‘new other’.
-Despite being ‘old new stock’ these quality Nippon Chemicon caps. are still perfectly serviceable though they may need reforming… the procedures described below are given to aid the engineer but….
+Despite being ‘new old stock’ these quality Nippon Chemicon caps. are still perfectly serviceable though they may need reforming… the procedure described below is given to aid the engineer but….

 Please be aware these are electrolytic capacitors and by their very nature require a high degree of skill when handling and installing, they are intended for use by qualified electronic engineers, please do not purchase and engage in any of these procedures if you are not competent to do so!